 Y’all know I’m building a studio, right?
 (The image above is not the studio I’m building.)
 Well, this here’s an update.
 Almost all of the equipment is here and roughed into place.
 As the main audio chain pieces arrived, I lashed them together to make sure they worked, and they all did, which is all I wanted to know, so I turned them off again.
 Some of the toys (outboard gear in the analog realm) are placeholders, cheap versions of what I’ll add later, but they all work; I used Behringer equalizers and limiters until I decide on what will take their place.
 If it matters, I don’t know what my final choice for equalizers will be.
 It won’t be Pultec.
 I love Pultec but they’re useless in a production environment unless you’re using them for putting a finish polish on stuff during the mastering pass.
 I actually had two Pultecs in the chain in the mastering studio, but they’re much too gentle for studio use now in the face of jazzy stuff like digital parametric EQ.

 For the limiters I’ll scrounge a couple of UREI 1176s, and thereby hangs a tale.
 After I left the industry, when I was fairly well along into transition but not at all sure what the future held in store, I went with Christy one evening to a John Stewart concert.
 (I loved John Stewart’s stuff, so sue me.
 “Now I have not been known/ as the saint of San Joaquin/ and I’d just as soon right now/ pull on over to the side of the road/ and show you what I mean”… Ooh, baby.)
-I was out of the recording biz, but missing it powerfully, and I decided to bite a personal bullet, approach him after the show, and ask if I could record his next album.
+By my own choice I was out of the recording biz, but missing it powerfully, and I decided to bite a personal bullet, approach him after the show, and ask if I could record his next album.

-When the show ended, John hung around in the front house chatting and signing autographs.
+When the show ended, John hung around in the front of house chatting and signing autographs.
 I waited until everyone else had said whatever they had to say and then introduced myself and made my pitch.
 John cocked his head and looked at me — and he sees not a hot-shit recording engineer radiating blue sparks but a thirty-something trans in a homegrown jeans skirt — and, gravely and quietly, he says “What’s the most common studio limiter?”

 Everybody in the entire goddam sidereal universe knows the most common studio limiter is the UREI 1176.
 Chicago drug dealers know it.
 Australian aborigines know it.
 Tuvan throat singers know it.
 New Orleans street hustlers know it.
 And I know it.
 But when John Stewart asked and I opened my mouth to answer, without warning THE SHADOW fell on my mind — the phenomenon William Goldman wrote about in “Lord Of The Flies” — that weird, inexplicable moment when, for no apparent reason, and inevitably at the furthest extent of need, one’s brain goes blank and dark — and you stand there, living your worst nightmare, in front of the class with your pants around your knees and not knowing the answer to the mostest importantest question there is.
 “Oeheim, waz wirret dier?”
 I’m standing there with my mouth open, and nothing comes out.